jarrettmeyer/jarrettmeyer.github.io/_posts/2017-06-11-sql-server-full-text-search-part-1.md

 ---
 title: "SQL Server Full Text Search Part 1: Getting Started"
 layout: post
 date: 2017-06-11
+description:
+thumbnail: /assets/images/sql-server-logo.png
 ---

 SQL Server ships with integrated full text search capabilities.
 Setting up full text search is quite easy.
 To start, you need to make sure you have the feature installed.
 Fortunately, this is an easy process, handled like all other SQL Server installation operations.
 When setting up your instance, be sure to check the option "Full-Text and Semantic Extractions".